This article is a companion piece to the video below:

 Summary & Checklist for Dealing with the Graves Amendment in a Subrogation Claims Case

 From a subrogation recovery perspective, if an insurance company is dealing with the Graves Amendment, and specifically the tortfeasor was operating a rental car vehicle, the following checklist offers a concise list of the legal theories to consider:

 - First, is there direct liability under one or more of the following legal theories:

 - Negligence by a car rental employee

-Despite the fact that the Graves Amendment abolishes liability for rental car companies, they still can be liable for their negligent actions.
-They just can’t be held vicariously liable for the negligence of their customers.
-So, subrogation legal teams need to conduct a thorough investigation to determine whether or not you might find a way around the Graves Amendment, and that way you can maximize recovery options by pursuing a subrogated claim against a rental car company.
+Despite the fact that the Graves Amendment abolishes vicarious liability for rental car companies, they still can be liable for their negligent actions; they just can’t be held vicariously liable for the negligence of their customers.
+Subrogating legal teams need to conduct a thorough investigation to determine whether or not the subrogating insurance carrier might find a way around the Graves Amendment, and that way they can maximize recovery options by pursuing a subrogation claim against a rental car company.